PKUGaoGroup/DSDPFlex/README.md

 ### Using the ligand batch mode

-For docking multiple ligands to a single receptor (e.g. in a virtual screening scenario), you can use the batch mode.
+A batch mode is designed for docking multiple ligands to a single receptor (e.g. in a virtual screening scenario).

 ```
-./DSDPflex --ligand_batch batch_list ...
+./DSDPflex --ligand_batch batch_list --protein receptor_rigid.pdbqt --flex receptor_flex.pdbqt ...
 ```

 The `batch_list` should be a text file, like